Getting out of the Mind-F*ck Maze—and Liberating Yourself From Anger

 L.A.-based psychotherapists Barry Michels and Phil Stutz, authors of the brilliant and easy-to-action book, The Tools, address exactly these types of scenarios, offering exercises for harnessing “Higher Forces” to move past these feelings of being stuck.
 (Higher Forces are not as woo-woo as they sound, promise.)

-Their second book—which grapples with Part X, i.e., the part of our sub-conscious that likes us to feel mired in the past—is coming soon.
-In the interim, you should sign up for their occasional newsletter, which includes stories, quotations, and pieces of psychological and philosophical wisdom, and if at all possible, get yourself to the Omega Institute this June, where they will be leading a session on Conquering the Enemy Within.
+Their second book, which grapples with Part X, i.e., the part of our sub-conscious that likes us to feel mired in the past—comes out early 2018.
 Meanwhile, they’ve written other pieces for goop, including “Three Tools to Unpoison Relationships,” “How to Move Through Pain to Unleash Your Inner Potential,” and “Why Nobody is Exonerated from Pain and Hard Work.”
 You can also hear them in conversation on Brian Johnson’s podcast, Optimize.

 A Q&A with Barry Michels & Phil Stutz